ipython/ipython/docs/source/whatsnew/github-stats-3.rst

 These lists are automatically generated, and may be incomplete or contain duplicates.

-We closed 462 issues and merged 923 pull requests.
+We closed 469 issues and merged 925 pull requests.
 The full list can be seen `on GitHub <https://github.com/ipython/ipython/milestones/3.0>`_.

-The following 155 authors contributed 5951 commits.
+The following 155 authors contributed 5975 commits.

 * A.J.
 Holyoake
+* abalkin
 * Adam Hodgen
 * Adrian Price-Whelan
 * Amin Bandali